davidesewell/BTWifiLogin/README.md

 ### Script explanation (by ChatGPT)
 This shell script checks if the device is connected to a BT Wi-Fi hotspot, and if not, attempts to connect.
 The script first defines several functions: hasBTWiFi(), checkConnection(), checkLoginServer(), doLogin(), and doRestartWWAN().

-The hasBTWiFi() function checks if the device is connected to a BT Wi-Fi hotspot by using the iwinfo command to get a list of available wireless networks and then grepping for "BTWi-fi".
+The hasBTWiFi() function checks if the device is connected to a BT Wi-Fi hotspot by using the uci command to get a list of available wireless networks and then grepping for "BTWi-fi".
 If the device is connected to the hotspot, it returns 0, otherwise it returns 4.

 The checkConnection() function pings a DNS server to test internet connectivity.
 If the ping is successful, it returns 0, otherwise it returns 4.